EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `autoRespirationAirT_Q10`: temperature effect on autotrophic maintenance respiration following a Q10 response model
+- `autoRespirationAirT_Q10`: Calculates the effect of air temperature on maintenance respiration using a Q10 function.

-- `autoRespirationAirT_none`: sets the temperature effect on autotrophic respiration to one (i.e. no effect)
+- `autoRespirationAirT_none`: No air temperature effect on autotrophic respiration.

 </details>